 Ancient Roman pottery can be analysed and studied through a number of clues and features:

-- Stamps – stamps, if present, are the most reliable source of information of manufacturing origin.
+Stamps – stamps, if present, are the most reliable source of information of the origin of Roman pottery.
 Stamps also allow a clearer understanding of the geographic provenance and distribution of pottery styles.
 The stamp would normally be placed on the underside of the pot and give the name of the owner of the pottery, ie the manufacturer.
 The image to the right shows an example of Roman pottery stamp.

-- Surface decoration – decoration is heavily driven by local tastes and is, therefore, a good indicator of provenance.
+Surface decoration on the pottery – decoration is heavily driven by local tastes and is, therefore, a good indicator of provenance.
 The surface decoration of Roman pottery was more inclined towards relief work, coloured slips, finishes, and glazing.
 The Romans were less inclined towards the intricate painting of Greek and Etruscan vases.

 Roman pottery (earthenware) can be generally split into three main areas of use and decoration:

-- Amphorae: pottery was used to store, carry and ship products.
-This type of Roman pottery was generally undecorated although the finish might suit the type of product the amphora was meant to carry.
+Amphorae: pottery was used to store, carry and ship products.
+This type of Roman pottery was generally not decorated although the finish might suit the type of product the amphora was meant to carry.
 They were often stamped with a maker’s signature to show provenance.

 Roman Pottery: Fine Ware